 Poet & Writer

-To schedule editorial / college application sessions, please see the Editorials page.
+Tayson edits poetry, nonfiction and fiction.
+To schedule an editorial session, see the Editorials page.

 Richard Tayson (B.A.
 Colorado State University, M.A.
 New York University, Ph.D.
 CUNY Graduate Center) created the course Poetry and the Creative Process, which he teaches--along with other poetry workshops--at New School University.
 He also teaches courses at Queensborough Community College, one of the most diverse colleges in the United States.